To see an animated version of this procedure, click Procedure InMotion .

 Reasons for Procedure

-FNB is used to study organ or tumor tissue.
+FNB is used to look at the tissue of an organ or tumor.
 The sample may show unusual cells, disease, infection, or inflammation.

 What to Expect